Security tips for credit cards

 - If you are paying online by credit card, you need your credit card number, but never the number of your credit card account.
-You only need the credit card account number if you are registering for 3-D Secure or storing your credit card in a digital wallet (for example, for Apple Pay or Samsung Pay).

 - Be cautious with bank accounts abroad.
 Ask the shop owner whether they have a bank account in Switzerland or offer another payment option.

 - Google each online store before you shop there for the first time.
 Don’t just look at the first three search results, scroll down and look for comments or ratings.